ICEPepsiCola/react-native-dev-lens/README.md

 - **Frontend**: React 19 + TypeScript
 - **Desktop Framework**: Tauri 2.0
 - **UI Components**: DaisyUI + Tailwind CSS
-- **Backend**: Rust + Axum (HTTP server on port 9527)
+- **Backend**: Rust + Axum (WebSocket server on port 3927)
 - **Internationalization**: i18next + react-i18next
 - **Build Tool**: Vite

 ## 📡 How It Works

-1. Dev Lens app starts an HTTP server on `http://127.0.0.1:9527`
+1. Dev Lens app starts a WebSocket server on `ws://127.0.0.1:3927/ws`
 2. The SDK uses React Native's official `XHRInterceptor` to capture network requests
 3. The SDK intercepts console logs (log, warn, error, info)
-4. The SDK sends data to Dev Lens via HTTP POST requests
+4. The SDK sends data to Dev Lens via WebSocket connection (with auto-reconnect)
 5. Dev Lens displays the data in real-time with a beautiful UI

 **Note:** For physical devices, you'll need to use your computer's IP address instead of `127.0.0.1`